Styles of mediation identified by academia

 As a business client, you want to know what would happen if you had to issue or defend a claim in court.
 You want to resolve the conflict as fast as possible.
 Although of course each party has his/her personal approach and personal feelings, it is likely that the parties are most concerned with the financial outcome.
 You want to be able to get on with your life.
 That is what we strive to give you.

-Of course, life is about more than business and divorce.
-Your conflict may be about shares in a family business; the value of one partner having given up a career to bring up the children; a loan to a nephew; or an inter-generational partnership.
-Relationships and personal feelings are more important, at least to one party, than money.
+Of course, life is about more than business.
+Your conflict may be about shares in a family business; the value of one partner having given up a career to bring up the children; a loan to a nephew; a will or intestacy, an argument with a neighbour, or prejudice at work.
+Relationships and personal feelings are often at least as important as money.
 Getting it settled depends on the skill and experience of the mediator in bringing the parties together.

 The alternative is always the court process

-Both the Mediator and the participants however have, at the back of our minds, the proposition that your dispute might end up in court if you do not come to an agreement.
+Both your mediator and the participants however have, at the back of their minds, the proposition that your dispute might end up in court if you do not come to an agreement.

 Mediation is certainly not about providing an assessment to the parties together as to “who might win”.
 However, the mediation process is unlikely to be successful if one party holds out for a solution which would be thrown out of court.
-Sometimes, the Mediator has to be prepared to help one of the parties, to see his position in the cold light of day.
-That is why it is often so important for the Mediator to be able to speak privately and separately to each participant.
+Sometimes, the mediator has to be prepared to help a participant to see his/her position in the cold light of day.
+That is why it is often so important for the mediator to be able to speak privately and separately to each participant.

-When asked, the Mediator will certainly be happy to provide guidance on court procedures and cost.
-The Mediator has guided clients in court often enough to know all about the mounting cost and uncertainty.
-Outside the law profession, he has also personally experienced the cost of litigation in time and money and the stress, anger and self-questioning which arises.
+When participants have taken legal advice, our mediator will avoid questioning that advice or providing information about court procedures and cost.
+If, on the other hand, the participants need to know about litigation procedures in the round, the mediator will be prepared to provide basic information to the participants together.
+He has guided clients in court often enough to know all about the mounting cost and uncertainty.
+Outside the law profession, he has also personally experienced the cost of litigation in time and money and understands the stress, anger and self-questioning which arises.

 However, he will never give legal advice, despite having done so for law clients thousands of times over many years.
 To do so would contravene his neutrality.